SPEAK VISUALLY Receive practical tips on how to

 Line charts, or line graphs, are powerful visual tools that illustrate trends in data over a period of time or a particular correlation.
 For example, one axis of the graph might represent a variable value, while the other axis often displays a timeline.

 Each value is plotted on the chart, then the points are connected to display a trend over the compared time span.
-Multiple trends can be compared by plotting lines of various colors or patterns.
+Multiple trends can be compared by plotting lines of various colors.

-For example, the popularity of various social-media networks over the course of a year can be visually compared with ease through the use of a line graph.
-Simply plot each company’s user base for each month of the 12-month span, then connect the dots with a line of a designated color.
+For example, the interest of digital marketing over time can be visually shown with ease through the use of a line graph.
+Simply plot each number of searches along the timeline to view the trend.

 Pie charts are the simplest and most efficient visual tool for comparing parts of a whole.
 For example, a pie chart can quickly and effectively compare various budget allocations, population segments or market-research question responses.